LukaLambrecht/ML4DQMDC-PixelAE/runswan/README.md

 Simply download the repository and open the notebook nbgui.ipynb in SWAN.

 #### Downloading the repository
-Go to the [GitHub page](https://github.com/LukaLambrecht/ML4DQM-DC) and clone or download the repository via git.
+See the README in the parent folder for more explanation.
 Dependencies:
 - All of the required dependencies are installed by default on SWAN!
-To do: make list of optional dependencies that are not installed by default (e.g. imageio?)
+- To do: make list of optional dependencies that are not installed by default (e.g. imageio?)

 ### Where to start?
 The starting screen of the GUI shows a number of tabs for several actions one can perform.